Keeping children safe

 At Holy Trinity the safety of your child is very important to us.
 All staff are trained in safeguarding procedures and there are two designated Safeguarding Leads (Mr Brereton and Mrs Ainsworth).

 A detailed description of our procedures can be found by reading our Safeguarding Policy in the Policies section.
+You can also see a copy of the latest Safeguarding Audit by clicking here.

 If you have any concerns about a child's safety please contact one of the Designated Leads or ring the Tameside Public Service Hub on 0161 342 4101 (0161 342 2222 out of hours).
 If you believe a child is at an immediate risk of harm dial 999.